lozarcher/eventapp-ios/README.md

 # eventapp-ios
 ## Festival iPhone app

-This project is is currently responsible for two festival apps in the store, shown below.
+This project currently builds two festival apps in the store, shown below.
 The theme is chosen at build time by selecting the appropriate target.

 ### Surbiton Food Festival - [Store](http://onelink.to/surbitonfood)